AndrewBurdyug/makechat/docs/index.rst

 There are many chat programs, but almost all of them have the same
 disadvantages:

-* not open sourse, possible have many hidden bugs/leaks
+* not open source, possible have many hidden bugs/leaks
 * you can not run own chat server and use it for own aims, you should use central server which you can not control, it is bad: